yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl swap` - swap two symbols in an expression.

 * `#!wl stripPattern` - strip off pattern-related functions in expressions.

+* `#!wl separateBy` - separate the elements by whether or not satisfying the criteria.

+* `#!wl freeze` - free subexpressions matching the pattern and perform the operation.